chaunceygardiner/weewx-loopdata/docs/troubleshooting.md

 A later successful poll rewrites the indicator to LIVE.

+## `loop-data.txt` stopped being written, and the log shows a traceback

+If the traceback ends in a
+`TypeError` about an `unexpected keyword argument 'texts'`, you are running a WeeWX earlier than 5.3 with a loopdata earlier than 6.10 and at least one [almanac field](almanac-fields.html) in your fields line.
+WeeWX 5.3 renamed the argument LoopData passes the almanac, and older versions reject it — the LoopData thread stops at the first loop packet, though weewxd itself keeps running, so a page just freezes at its last values.
+Upgrade to loopdata 6.10 or later, which passes whichever argument the running WeeWX takes; dropping the almanac fields from your fields line also clears it.

 ## The panel shows readouts but no needles, bands or windrose

 You upgraded to 6.0+ and kept a pre-6.0 fields line.
 Upgrades keep your